-During the application process, an applicant must take a virtual tour of the school and be interviewed by an admissions representative.
-Prospective students must also complete an online readiness assessment prior to enrollment.
-If the applicant can meet the minimum enrollment criteria for the desired course, the applicant is eligible to enroll.
-Upon enrollment, applicants and parents/guardians, if applicable, must sign and complete the enrollment agreement and submit it along with the \$100.00 registration fee (or make a partial payment).
-Applicants must also submit, prior to the start of class, a copy of their high school diploma, high school transcript, or GED.
-Students without copies of the abovestated documents shall sign the request for transcript forms, and the school will make an effort to obtain their transcripts.
+During the application process, an applicant must take a virtual tour of the school and be interviewed bv an admissions representative.
+Upon enrollment, applicants and parents/guardians, if applicable, must and complete the enrollment sign agreement and submit it along with the \$100.00 registration fee (or make a partial payment).